MinishLab/model2vec/README.md

 <summary>  LangChain </summary>
 <br>

 Model2Vec can be used in [LangChain](https://github.com/langchain-ai/langchain) using the `langchain-community` package.
+For more information, see the [LangChain Model2Vec docs](https://python.langchain.com/docs/integrations/text_embedding/model2vec/).
 The following code snippet shows how to use Model2Vec in LangChain after installing the `langchain-community` package with `pip install langchain-community`:

 ```python
 from langchain_community.embeddings import Model2vecEmbeddings